-The initial borrowing base under the Credit Facility is \$100 million (the "Borrowing Base").
+In May 2016, the borrowing base (the "Borrowing Base") was reduced from the initial \$100 million to \$60 million.
 The Borrowing Base is subject to periodic redeterminations, mandatory reductions and further adjustments from time to time.
-The Borrowing Base will be redetermined semi-annually on each May 1 and November 1, beginning November 1, 2015.
+The Borrowing Base is subject to redetermination semi-annually on each May 1 and November 1.
 The Borrowing Base will also be reduced in certain circumstances such as the sale or disposition of certain oil and gas properties of the Company or its subsidiaries and cancellation of certain hedging positions.
-As a result of the recent decline in commodity prices, our borrowing base and related commitments under the Credit Facility could be reduced in the future.